scaleoutsean/eseries/monitor/PRTG/README.md

 As the exact way that analysis and processing are done is not documented, we can't know how correct they are.
 Generally they seem to flatten spikes, so they're "roughly" correct or "advisory".

 SANtricity has other API calls that can gather live statistics over a period such as 10 seconds, but if metrics are gathered once every 5 minutes averaged metrics will likely be more accurate than one random sample for a 10 second from the same period.
 This is why I find analyzed metrics acceptable despite their not necessarily being accurate at any point in time.

+### Accuracy of capacity metrics

+Certain metrics may be off by a small(ish) amount because they were received as such.

+Sometimes you may have an "orphaned" repo volume not showing in SANtricity Web UI, but being accounted for in the API output.
+Normally SANtricity should alert you and ask you to reclaim unused space (i.e. delete the orphaned repo file(s)), but until you do a discrepancy between SANtricity Web UI and Snap/Clone/Repo sensor will exist.

+Of course, there may be other reasons such as conversion or other bugs in sensor code as well.

+### DDP resilience is different from volume resilience

+This DDP sensor may how "Reserve risk count for reconstruction" of 2 or more, and that applies to the pool.
+Just don't mistake that for concurrent disk loss tolerance of DDP RAID1 volumes.

+A DDP may lose one two drives at the same time without failing catastrophically.
+DDP-based RAID 6 volumes behave the same way, but RAID 1 volumes do not.

+Two simultaneously failed disks in a DDP pool with RAID 1-style volumes will cause RAID 1 volume data loss, while leaving RAID 6 volumes and DDP itself whole.

+See the [NetApp TR-4652](https://www.netapp.com/media/12421-tr4652.pdf) for more on DDP.

 ## Metrics